juristr/juristr.github.com/_posts/2016-11-07-configure-proxy-api-angular-cli.md

 {% include postads %}

+{% assign message = "Contents are based on Angular version 2+." %}
+{% include warn-notice.html %}

 During development, you often end up in the situation where you have your backend API server running at one address (i.e. `localhost:3000`) while your frontend development server runs on another (i.e. `localhost:4200`).
-However, in your Angular 2 services that query the backend API, you don't obviously want to hard-code the developement server's host, but instead write your calls as follows:
+However, in your Angular services that query the backend API, you don't obviously want to hard-code the developement server's host, but instead write your calls as follows:

 ```javascript
 this.http.get('/api/v1/people')